weijia-yao/cdc20_singularity/README.md

 We use Simulink in Matlab R2018b, but we have not tested other versions of Simulink and Matlab.

+For convenience, you could directly download the data files

+[^data]: The reason that these files are big is we used very small fixed simulation time step to obtain accurate results.
+But this is actually not necessary, one can ignore these data files and instead use dynamic simulation time step, which will reduce the simulation time significantly and produce basically the same results.

-For convenience, you could directly download the data files from [here](https://drive.google.com/open?id=1bvGdsDeV_ZGX0BHK6cfYCEdCxeM6KAby), and use the "plot" or "animation" Matlab files above to see the effects.
+ from [here](https://drive.google.com/open?id=1bvGdsDeV_ZGX0BHK6cfYCEdCxeM6KAby), and use the "plot" or "animation" Matlab files above to see the effects.
 The details of the data files are shown below.

 | Name             | Category            | Description                                      |
 | ---------------- | ------------------- | ------------------------------------------------ |